HoaNP/HoaNP.github.io/_pages/about.md

 - **Ph.D.**, Cryptography\
   University of Rennes\
   (*October 2021 – Thesis submitted: December 2024*)\
-  *Thesis: Enhancing Cryptanalysis Techniques Using Automated Tools*
+  *Thesis: New Automated Approaches in Cryptanalysis*

 - **M.Sc.**, Information Security and Cryptology\
   University of Limoges\